-- 1. the seafarer shall approach the head of the Department in which he is assigned to explain his grievance: - 2. the seafarer shall state his grievance in writing and in and orderly manner and shall choose a proper time when his complaint or grievance can be properly heard; - 3. the department head shall seek resolve the complaint or grievance and where solution is not possible at his level refer the complaint or grievance to the Master; - 4. if the seafarer is not satisfied with the decision of the Mater, he may appeal to the Grievance Resolution Committee which shall be chosen by the concerned seafarer, one (1) representative from the officer level to be chosen by the Master, and one (1) neutral party to be agreed on by the concerned seafarer and shipmaster; - 5. the Grievance Resolution Committee shall seek to address and resolve the grievance within a period of fifteen (15) days upon receipt of written appeal; - 6. if no satisfactory result is achieved, the seafarer concerned may appeal to the management of the company or with a Philippine Labor Attache or consular officer overseas. - 7. the Master shall afford such facilities necessary to enable the seaman to transmit hi appeal; and - 8.
-When availed by the seafarer the grievance procedure and all actions or decisions agreed upon shall be properly documented for the protection and interest of both parties.
-Speedy resolution of cases shall be given utmost priority.

-SECTION.
-62. Dispute Settlement - The procedure herein stated shall be without prejudice to the other action that maybe brought by the seafarer before the jurisdiction of the concerned regular courts and/or NLRC; or to the exclusive and original jurisdiction of the voluntary arbitrators of the National Conciliation and Mediation Board (NCMB) of DOLE.

-SECTION.
-63. Voluntary Arbitration - Pursuant to the constitutional mandate on the preferential use of voluntary modes of dispute settlement, the DOLE shall adopt procedural guidelines in the conduct of voluntary arbitration proceedings involving the maritime sector and promote the use of voluntary arbitration as a mode to achieve speedy resolution of cases.
+- 1. The seafarer shall approach the head of the Department in which he is assigned to explain his grievance; - 2.
+The seafarer shall state his grievance in writing and in an orderly manner, and shall choose a proper time when his complaint or arievance can be properly heard; - 3.
+The Department Head shall seek to resolve the complaint or grievance and, where solution is not possible at his level refer the complaint or grievance to the Master; - 4.
+If the seafarer is not satisfied with the decision of the Master, he may appeal to the Grievance Resolution Committee which shall be composed of the one (1) representative from the ratings to be chosen by the concerned seafarer, one (1) representative from the officer level to be chosen by the Master, and one (1) neutral party to be agreed on by the concerned seafarer and shipmaster; - 5.
+The Grievance Resolution Committee shall seek to address and resolve the grievance within a period of fifteen (15) days upon receipt of written appeal; - 6.
+If no satisfactory result is achieved, the seafarer concerned may appeal to the management of the company or with a Philippine Labor Attache or consular officer overseas. - 7.
+The Master shall afford such facilities necessary to enable the seaman to transmit his appeal; and - b) When availed by the seafarer, the grievance procedure and all actions or decisions agreed upon shall be properly documented for the protection and interest of both parties.
+Speedy resolution of cases shall be given utmost priority. - SEC.
+64. Dispute Settlement.
+The procedure herein stated shall be without prejudice to the other action that maybe brought by the seafarer before the jurisdiction of the concerned regular courts and/or NLRC; or to the exclusive and original jurisdiction of the voluntary arbitrator or panel of arbitrators appointed from the accredited voluntary arbitrators of the National Conciliation and Mediation Board (NCMB) of DOLE. - SEC.
+65. Voluntary Arbitration.
+Pursuant to the constitutional mandate on the preferential use of voluntary modes of dispute settlement, the DOLE shall adopt procedural guidelines in the conduct of voluntary arbitration proceedings involving the maritime sector, and promote the use of voluntary arbitration as a mode to achieve speedy resolution of cases.

-SECTION.
-64. Money Claims - Notwithstanding any provision of law to contrary, the Labor Arbiters of the NLRC shall have the original and exclusive jurisdiction to hear and decide, within ninety (90) calendar days after filling of the complaint, the claims arising out of an employer-employee relationship or by virtue of any law or contact involving a Filipino seafarer, including claims for actual, moral exemplary and other forms of damages.
+SEC.
+66. Money Claims.
+Notwithstanding any provision of law to contrary, the Labor Arbiters of the NLRC shall have the original and exclusive jurisdiction to hear and decide, within ninety (90) calendar days after filing of the complaint, the claims arising out of an employer-employee relationship or by virtue of any law or contract involving a Filipino seafarer, including claims for actual, moral, exemplary and other forms of damages.

-The liability of the principal/employer and the manning or crewing agency for any and all claims under this section shall be joint and several this provision shall be a condition precedent for its approval.
-The performance bond to be filed by the manning and crewing agency.
-As provided by law, shall be answerable for all money claims or damages that maybe awarded to the seafarer concerned.
-If the manning or crewing agency is a juridical being the corporate officers and directors and partners as the case may be, shall themselves be jointly and solitarily liable with the corporation or partnership for the aforesaid claims and damages.
+The liability of the principal / employer and the manning or crewing agency for any and all claims under this section shall be joint and several.
+This provision shall be incorporated in the contract for overseas employment and shall be a condition precedent for its approval.
+The performance bond to be filed by the manning and crewing agency, as provided by law, shall be answerable for all money claims or damages that may be awarded to the seafarer concerned.
+If the manning or crewing agency is a juridical being, the corporate officers and directors and partners as the case may be, shall themselves be jointly and solitarily liable with the corporation or partnership for the aforesaid claims and damages.